 She was appointed ad hoc Advocate Depute in 2010 and to the Equality and Human Rights Commission Preferred Panel of Counsel in 2011.
 In 2015 she became a full time resident sheriff and in 2015 was appointed Justice of Appeal in the Court of Appeal in the Territories of St Helena, Ascension and Tristan da Cunha.

 Will Eves is a Research Fellow working on the ILCR’s European Research Council funded comparative legal history project: ‘Civil Law, Common Law, Customary Law: Consonance, Divergence and Transformation in Western Europe from the late eleventh to the thirteenth centuries’.
 His research focusses on the development of the concept of ‘ownership’ in England and Northern France in the early thirteenth century, and in particular the influence of the Roman law concept of proprietas on legal thought and practice in this period.

 Will’s research interests combine both law and history.
 He first obtained an LLB in law, followed by an LLM in international law.
 After a period working in the legal sector, he undertook an Mlitt in mediaeval history here at St Andrews.
 He then completed a PhD in mediaeval legal history, also at St Andrews, on the use and development of the English common law action mort d’ancestor in the late twelfth and early thirteenth centuries.

 During the final year of his doctoral research he held a 6-month Scouloudi Junior Research Fellowship at the Institute of Historical Research.
-Immediately following the completion of his PhD thesis he worked as an AHRC Cultural Engagement Fellow on a public engagement legal history project at the School of History.
+Immediately following the completion of my PhD thesis he worked as an AHRC Cultural Engagement Fellow on a public engagement legal history project at the School of History.